-Electronic Rituals, Oracles and Fortune Telling / Spring 2018 Schedule
+Electronic Rituals, Oracles and Fortune Telling / Fall 2023 Schedule

-With a few exceptions, all readings should be accessible via the hyperlinks provided, as long as you are using a computer connected to the NYU network.
+With a few exceptions, all readings should be accessible via the hyperlinks provided, as long as you are using a computer connected to the NYU network or the NYU Library Proxy (which you can use from anywhere).
 Alternate methods of obtaining the readings will be discussed in class.

 Turn in meditations and projects here.